ministryofjustice/check-financial-eligibility/README.md

 ## Documentation

-API documentation is currently being migrated from [APIPIE](https://github.com/Apipie/apipie-rails) to [rswag](https://github.com/rswag/rswag).

-Current APIPIE documentation can be found at `/apidocs`.

-Current Rswag documentation can be found at `/api-docs`.
+Rswag documentation can be found at `/api-docs`.

 ## API Versioning